 The 8,050 sq. ft.
 Waste Processing Building has a total storage capacity of 173,532 gallons.
 The entire Waste Processing Building is surrounded by a concrete curb.
 The slab in the north side of the building (the original building area) is sloped towards the center of the north side, which directs liquids towards a 50-gallon subsurface sump in that location.
 The concrete slab in the southern portion of the building (the building expansion area) is sloped towards a subsurface sump located near the south side of the building.
 These sumps allows for more efficient removal of liquids.
-Liquids accumulated in the sumps, from leakage or spills of containers (if any), will managed as the waste which caused the leak or spill and be placed into the appropriate non-hazardous-ESU (non-hazardous or hazardous), a tanker truck, or other container by suitable means (such as pumping to drums).
+Liquids accumulated in the sumps, from leakage or spills of containers (if any), will be managed as the waste which caused the leak or spill and be placed into the appropriate ESU (non-hazardous or hazardous), a tanker truck, or other container by suitable means (such as pumping to drums).
 Spillage of liquids on the hazardous waste side of the operations (southern end of the building) will be routed to the sump in this portion of the building.
-Spillage of liquids on the non-hazardous side of the operations (northern end of the building) will be primarily routed to the sump in this portion of the building, although some may drain to the sump in the hazardous waste operations area.-and managed as the waste which caused the leak or spill.
+Spillage of liquids on the non-hazardous side of the operations (northern end of the building) will be primarily routed to the sump in this portion of the building) will be primarily routed to the sump in this portion of the building waste operations area.